Research, Outcomes, & Evaluation

 A part of Head Starts program management and quality assurance is the annual program self-assessment.
 Each agency is mandated by the Head Start Performance Standards to assess the quality of its Head Start program on an annual basis.
 This process must involve parents and must be approved by the Policy Council.
 An on-site program review by the federal funding agency and annual reports at the programs federal offices also help to ensure program quality.

 Several monitoring instruments are used to evaluate PICA.
-Along with the Federal Program Review Instrument for Systems Monitoring (PRISM), Program Information Report (PIR), and State Licensing.
+Along with the Federal Aligned Monitoring System, Program Information Report (PIR), and State Licensing.
 PICA is audited by the Child and Adult Care Food Program, the state and an independent auditing firm.

 Each year PICA conducts a self-assessment to check how we are doing in meeting our goals and objectives, and in implementing the Head Start Performance Standards and other regulations.